VerdanTech/Vdt-Webapp/README.md

 # Background

+*What is agriculture?*

+*What is ecology?*

+*How does agriculture interact with ecology?*

+Reliance on unsustainability means eventual collapse

+*What is the character of the relationship between modern industrial agriculture and ecology?*

+*What human adaptation is required to shift our production into a sustainable ecological range?*

+Use less energy totsl
+Usr less fossil energy
+Create more biodiverse systems
+Create more decentralized systems
+Increased human labour

+*What are the social elements of this required adaptation?*

+*How could a technological innovation best serve to maximize the ability of humans to undertake this adaptation?*

+*What is VerdanTech?
+How does it aim to move in this direction?*

+*What are the core values of VerdanTech as a project?

+*What are the core values of VerdanTech as a software system?"

+Agriculture is essential to our existence, and interacts with ecology.
+The

 Agriculture is absolutely essential to our existence.
 Like all human activity, it s

 Agriculture is a realm of production which is absolutely essential to our existence.
 Like all human activity, it takes place within an ecological system and interacts with that system in a way that isn't usually simple.
 The